 1) Shower Bench: You may have to give up a lot of things because of your crutches, but showering is not one of them!
 The Shower Bench will help you shower safely and enjoy the warm stream of water instead of having to hurry while balancing on one foot.

 2) Comfy Cozy Cast Toe Warmer: Nobody likes cold toes.
-The Cozy Toe Warmer fits over your foot like a slipper and wraps around the back of your boot or cast with easily adjustable Velcro.
+The Cozy Toe Warmer fits over your foot like a slipper and wraps around the back of your boot or cast with an easily adjustable Velcro.
 It will keep your toes warm, even outside in the snow, and will even keep them dry!

 3) CastCoverz!: Just because you have a cast on your foot doesn’t mean you can’t look good while keeping your cast clean and snag-free.
 Look through the 18-branded CastCoverz! orthopedic accessories and pick out a few special ones you can enjoy during your recovery.